arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 The UNO R4 WiFi has one USB-C® port, used to power and program your board as well as sending & receiving serial communication.

-Note that you should not power the board with more than 5V via the USB-C® port.
+Note that you should not power the board with more than 5 V via the USB-C® port.

 ## LED Matrix